adamar/typeconv/README.md

 ## Why?

-I got sick of trying to figure out how to do more complicated conversions between types and just wanted a simple library for it
+I got sick of trying to figure out how to do more complicated conversions between types and just wanted a simple library for it, or even just a reference